mike-north/typescript-courses/packages/website/content/blog/intermediate-v1/02-advanced-generics/index.md

 #### `T extends` vs `class extends`

-The `extends` keyword is used in object-oriented inheritance, and while this has a similar logical meaning,
+The `extends` keyword is used in object-oriented inheritance, and while not strictly equivalent to how it's used with type params, there's a conceptual connection:

+> When a class extends from a base class, it's guaranteed
+> to _at least_ align with the base class structure.
+In the same
+> way, `T extends HasId` guarantees that "T is at least a HasId".